MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 ### Can I rearrange content during a migration?

 Not recommended.
 Any major changes in directory structure should happen before or after your migration.
-It is also not a good idea to use the app to rearrange content.
+It is also not a good idea to use our app to rearrange content.

 The risks that come with rearranging content during the migration are primarily in the form of data duplication; our incremental process sees all changes as new data.
 So, for example, if you change a folder name at the root, we detect that as a new folder, and all of the contents are re-transfered, including all subfolders.